visualia/visualia_original/README.md

 }
 ```

-Test functions are picked up by test runner `/test.js` that compares the `actual` and `expected` results.
-If they equal, the test passes.
-If they do not equal, the test fails.
+Test functions are invoked by test runner `/test.js` that compares the `actual` and `expected` results.
+If they equal, the test passes, otherwise the test fails.

 #### Run browser tests